cockroachdb/docs/v23.1/create-changefeed.md

 `sink` | The location of the configurable sink.
 The scheme of the URI indicates the type.
 For more information, see [Sink URI](#sink-uri).<br><br>**Note:** If you create a changefeed without a sink, your changefeed will run as a [core-style changefeed](changefeed-for.html) sending messages to the SQL client.
 For more detail, see [create-and-configure-changefeed.html#create].
 `option` / `value` | For a list of available options and their values, see [Options](#options).

-### CDC transformation parameters
+### CDC query parameters

-Change data capture transformations allow you to define the change data emitted to your sink when you create a changefeed.
-See the [Change Data Capture Transformations](cdc-transformations.html) page for detail on the functionality, syntax, and use cases for changefeeds created with transformations.
+Change data capture queries allow you to define the change data emitted to your sink when you create a changefeed.
+See the [Change Data Capture Queries](cdc-queries.html) page for detail on the functionality, syntax, and use cases for changefeeds created with queries.

 Parameter | Description
 ----------|------------